Evolution With Purpose: Hierarchy-Informed Optimization of Whole-Brain Models: Background

 \subsection{Cortical Hierarchy and Training Curricula}

-The brain is typically parcellated into canonical RSNs) \citet{Yeo2011}.
-More recently, \citet{Margulies2016} identified a dominant gradient ranging from unimodal (sensorimotor) to transmodal (default mode) RSNs, thereby providing a macroscale gradient of cortical organization.
+For analysis, the brain is often parcellated into RSNs, i.e.\ functional subdivisions that are well-established in the literature \citep{Yeo2011}.
+Recently, \citet{Margulies2016} identified a dominant gradient ranging from unimodal (sensorimotor) to transmodal (default mode) RSNs, thereby providing a macroscale order for cortical organization.

 We hypothesize that this organization of RSNs provide a natural basis for structured optimization.
 Thus, suggesting that parameters governing sensory-motor dynamics may be more foundational than those governing higher-order associative systems, or vice-versa.
 Motivated by this hierarchy, it is possible to construct phased and reverse-phased optimization curricula that introduce RSN-specific parameters in different temporal orders.
 This design makes it possible to test whether the order of parameter introduction acts as an inductive bias that shapes generalization and cross-subject stability.